DeziderMesko/gopro-utils/README.md

 `gpmd2csv -i GOPR0001.bin -s yg`

 If `-s` is not specified, it will export all available data.
-More options could be added in the future.

-ToDo:

-- Add other sensors to JSON export

-This was my first ~~repository~~ fork.
-Any possible wrong practices are not intentional.

-If you liked this you might like some of my [app prototyping](https://prototyping.barcelona).

 Here continues Stilldavid's work:
 ##############################################################################################################